VectorInstitute/vectorlm/README.md

 We provide an additional example of parameter-efficient fine-tuning (PEFT) using LoRA and FSDP.
 Use the [`examples/launch_lora.sh`](examples/launch_lora.sh) to launch your job on the cluster.

+At the end of the training, the LoRA adapter folder will be saved in your output directory.
+This folder can be loaded directly through the `peft` library through the

 # Contributors

 Adil Asif, Ziwen Han, John Willes, Jacob-Junqi Tian.